Yan Zhu

 Yan Zhu (朱顏 (朱颜, Zhū Yán)) is a security engineer, open web standards author, technology speaker, and open source contributor.
-In 2015 she was recognized as one of Forbes 30 Under 30.

 Education

 Yan Zhu attended Metro Academic and Classical High School in St. Louis, Missouri.
 She dropped out and earned a B.S. in physics at MIT.
 She enrolled as a National Science Foundation Graduate Research Fellow at Stanford University in experimental cosmology but dropped out after four months.

-Employment
+Career

-Zhu worked for Yahoo as a security engineer in 2014 and 2015, is a fellow at the Electronic Frontier Foundation, and is currently the chief security officer and manages the security team at Brave Software.
+Zhu worked for Yahoo as a security engineer in 2014 and 2015.
+She is a fellow at the Electronic Frontier Foundation, and is currently the chief security officer and manages the security team at Brave Software.
+In 2015 she was one of Forbes 30 Under 30.

-W3C participation

-Zhu is the editor of two W3C documents: the Secure Contexts web standard and End-to-End Encryption and the Web, a W3C TAG finding that supports the use of end-to-end encryption for web communications.
-Zhu served on the W3C Technical Architecture Group in 2015.
+Zhu was on the W3C Technical Architecture Group in 2015 and is the editor of two W3C documents: the Secure Contexts web standard (2021) and End-to-End Encryption and the Web (2015), a W3C TAG finding that supports the use of end-to-end encryption for web communications.